JohnGrime/ReverseProxyNGINX/README.md

 	ea2b9530167d        test_nginx          "nginx -g 'daemon of…"   32 seconds ago      Up About a minute   0.0.0.0:80->80/tcp   test_nginx_1
 	ReverseProxyNGINX $

-If you point your browser at [localhost:80](http://localhost:80), you should see a message from the specific Node.js microservice to which NGINX passed the incoming connection.
-Refreshing the browser should change the message to reflect NGINX handing the connection off to a different microservice instance.
+If you point your browser at [localhost:80](http://localhost:80), you should see a message from the Node.js process to which NGINX passed the incoming connection.
+Refreshing the browser should change the message to reflect NGINX handing the connection off to someone else; by default, NGINX uses a "[round-robin](http://nginx.org/en/docs/http/load_balancing.html)" load balancing strategy.

 The command `docker-compose -p test down` should take down all the Docker containers etc that were previously launched: